DoviniJ/GxEprs/README.md

 * Model 5*: permuted Model 5

 where y is the outcome variable, E is the covariate of interest, PRS_trd and PRS_add are the polygenic risk scores computed using additive SNP effects of GWAS and GWEIS summary statistics respectively, and PRS_gxe is the polygenic risk scores computed using GxE interaction SNP effects of GWEIS summary statistics.

-It is worth noting that Models 1 and 2 are the same, since they both use additive SNP effects to compute PRSs.
-We introduce those in separate models to clearly distinguish between the use of summary statistics in PRS computation.
-PRSs used in Model 1 are computed using additive SNP effects from GWAS summary statistics, while the latter is computed using additive SNP effects from GWEIS summary statistics.

 To address the potential issue of spurious GxE signals that may arise from unknown relationships between the quantitative outcome variable (y) and covariate (E), we implemented a permutation procedure on the term  PRS_gxe in the interaction component in Model 4 and denoted it as Model 4*.
 The purpose of this permutation was to maintain